Malcolm Kennedy: Characterisation

 Malcolm is the eldest Kennedy child.
 He was 17 upon his introduction, four years younger than McNair, who found the age gap made a big difference.
 He explained to Womans Erica Goatly: "I've been through the teenage years and have sorted myself out, while Mal's still going through it."
 McNair also thought he was very different to his character.
 Malcolm is an athlete, who enjoys being in charge.
+He is "strong-willed" and often clashes with Libby.
 Following his arrival, Malcolm quickly gets involved in Ramsay Street "shenanigans".
+An early storyline sees Malcolm showing off his gun when it accidentally goes off and shoots Lou Carpenter (Tom Oliver) in the leg.

 Relationship with Danni Stark

 In a bid to increase ratings, producers plotted a Romeo and Juliet-style romance between Malcolm and Danni Stark (Eliza Szonert).
 Jason Herbison of Inside Soap said "Love blooms soon after Danni Stark sets eyes on Malcolm, but their road to love is a rocky one, dogged by family feuds and a dark secret!
 But will love conquer all?"
 Malcolm was initially shown to be attracted to Bianca Zanotti (Annie Gagliardi), but when he makes a romantic advance, she slaps him and he turns to Danni for comfort.
 As she reassures him, Malcolm realises that Danni is the one he should be dating.
 Malcolm soon finds himself "out of his depth" with his more sexually experienced girlfriend.
 McNair told Goatly that his character is a virgin and does not feel able to tell Danni, so he comes across as standoffish.
 Once Malcolm tells Danni the truth, she seduces him.
 McNair said, "After they've had sex he feels great and from then on it develops into an upfront, mature sexual relationship."

 McNair admitted to being nervous when it came to kissing Szonert, as it marked his first on-screen kiss.
 He asked Szonert and co-star Richard Grieve for advice, and found it "wasn't such a big deal" because he got on well with Szonert.
 The kissing scenes also gave McNair confidence in his acting ability.
 He explained, "You have to feel what your character is feeling, but it was great because I was also able to separate the screen situation from myself."
 Malcolm and Danni become inseparable, and although their parents disapprove, they rent Number 32, so they can have some privacy.
 The relationship continues to develop quickly, and is soon tested by a pregnancy scare after Malcolm and Danni forget to use contraception while they spend the night at a hotel.
 McNair reckoned the couple were too young to be parents.
 The pair later live with Malcolm's best friend Stonefish Rebecchi (Anthony Engleman) after they struggle with the rent, and his mother also comes to stay.
 Malcolm and Danni later move back to their old homes.